Addiction Treatment in Baton Rouge, LA

 - The number of overdose deaths in the U.S. amounted to 67,367 in 2018.
 With 46,802, almost 70 percent, involving opioids use.

 - In Louisiana, the total of drug overdose deaths was at 1,140 with 444 opioid-related deaths.

 If you or a loved one struggle with substance addiction, you are not alone and there is help out there for you.
 Please call us at 504-384-7870 to get more information on our treatment options.

 Available Addiction Treatment Options in Baton Rouge

 In a large city like Baton Rouge, people might have more options for treatment programs in their area.
 Many inpatient facilities have both detoxication and treatment services.
 Outpatient facilities in the area have multiple detoxifications, intensive treatment, and standard treatment services.
-For residential, several facilities offer short and long-term services.
-Several facilities offer opioid treatment such as SAMHSA-certified opioid treatment programs, along with using buprenorphine and naltrexone.
+Several residential facilities offer short and long-term services.
+Some even offer opioid treatment such as SAMHSA-certified programs, along with using buprenorphine and naltrexone.
 Many facilities also offer specialized services for patients with mental and substance use disorders.
 Services include members of the LGBTQ+ community and victims of sexual abuse and domestic violence.

 Deciding on the right treatment for you may depend on a few things.
 Patients who have a mild addiction, in need of a less time-consuming and affordable treatment would do well in a 30-day program.
 Those looking for a middle-ground between short and long-term for moderate addiction can attend a 60-day.
 For severe addiction and for the best long-term results, patients can do a 90-day treatment.
 Inpatient programs allow patients to stay at the facility where they get treatment, while patients in outpatient can live at home and attend treatment at the center.